 The kinds of treatment options that your health professional will discuss with you include:

-Your doctor may prescribe antidepressants or other medications if you have an underlying mood disorder.
-Finding the right medication can be a matter of trial and error – there is no way to predict which will be effective for, and tolerated (have fewer troublesome side effects) by, any one person.
+If you are dealing with underlying issues such as depression or anxiety [links], your doctor may prescribe medication.
+Finding the right medication can be a matter of trial and error – there is no way to predict which ones will be effective or well tolerated (have fewer troublesome side effects).

 - the names of the medicines